G. Thomas Brady

 Jeffrey is the son of Raymond Levesque, great-nephew of Fredrick Terrien, and great-grandson of Anthony Terrien.
 Jeff graduated from The New England Institute of Mortuary Science at Mount Ida in 1993.
 He is the fourth generation of funeral directors in our family to graduate from the same funeral service school.
 Upon returning, Jeff began working full time at our funeral home.
 He joined the St. Albans City Fire Department, where he is now serving as a pump operator.

-Jeff is a member of the National Funeral Directors Association, Vermont Funeral Directors Association, Franklin County Funeral Directors, the Funeral Service Professional Association, the St. Albans City Firefighters Assocaition, the Franklin County International Firefighters Association, he is a 4th degree Knight of Columbus Council 297, a member of the Sons of the American Legion, Squadron #1, an Associate Member of the Vietnam Veterans Of America, the Primary Escort of the Vermont Thunder, licensed Amateur Radio Technician - W1KGB and a founding member of the St. Albans Amateur Radio Club.
+Jeff is a member of the National Funeral Directors Association, Vermont Funeral Directors Association, The International Cemetery, Cremation and Funeral Association, The Pet Loss Professionals Alliance, The Funeral Service Professional Association, President of the St. Albans City Firefighters Assocaition, the Franklin County International Firefighters Association, and The Vermont State Firefighters Association.
+He is a 4th degree Knight of Columbus Council 297, a member of the Sons of the American Legion, Squadron #1, an Associate Member of the Vietnam Veterans Of America, the Primary Escort of the Vermont Thunder, licensed Amateur Radio Technician - W1KGB and a founding member of the St. Albans Amateur Radio Club.

 Jeff has two children, Matthew 20, and Lauren 10.
 His wife Christine Levesque also helps behind the scenes at the funeral home.
 Jeff enjoys talking on the ham radio, assisting at the fire department, bowling, and spending time with family and friends.